kora-projects/kora-docs/mkdocs/docs/en/documentation/http-server.md

     1. Indicates that the class is a component and should be registered in the application dependency container
     2. Indicates that the class is a controller and contains HTTP handlers
     3. Indicates that the method is a path handler in the controller
-    4. Indicates the type of HTTP method handler
+    4. Indicates the type of the handler `HTTP` method
     5. Indicates the path of the handler method

 === ":simple-kotlin: `Kotlin`"